We are part of the Helvetia Baloise Group

-• Categories C and D apply to heavy goods vehicles and passenger transport vehicles, with their respective subcategories.
+• Categories C and D: reserved for heavy goods vehicles and transport vehicles, with their respective sub-categories.

 The minimum age requirement for a driving licence varies by category: